 Aside from the oldest and youngest cohorts of the Brignola siblings, there were Chris and Care.
 Chris was the odd one out; Care, too, albeit yin to Chris’s yang.
 On the occasion of Care’s high school graduation—as Valedictorian—my father wrote a poem for her that he entitled “Hope.”
 “You ride upon the clouds of destiny/. . .” the poem begins, and Care had, at least, set off on such a ride: Cornell, and with Briggy’s financial assistance, medical school; and then on to fellowships at the great pediatric teaching hospitals in Philadelphia and Boston.
 She touched a world that even Briggy would never know.

 As for Chris, who was Briggy's inverse in temperament as well as opportunity, this second son certainly wasn’t to be groomed for a profession.
 In his early 30s at the onset of the war, he was too old to enlist.
 He had left school, as many young people did in those days, but possibly before finishing eighth grade.
 There’s no record of his entering high school.

 He learned the trades from his uncles.
 He did plumbing jobs, and knew how to wire a house.
 But he was clever—and intelligent—and, as I recall, worked at a plant where he had become the union boss.
 Later, he bought property throughout Troy and rented out flats.

-“Making trouble,” the adults would say of Chris, because he would push and pull for what he wanted.
-He demanded from Briggy the down-payment for the house he planned to buy for his family.
+“Making trouble,” the adults would say of Chris, because he would push relentlessly for what he wanted, such as demanding from Briggy the down-payment for the house he wanted to buy for his family.
 And also because the physical fights were real.
 In a brawl with Chris, Jim lost his hearing in one ear.
 Until Briggy intervened and put an end to it, Chris’s young son would rush to his grandparent’s second-floor flat to avoid his father’s blows.